 The framework lists infrastructure required to facilitate development promoted in this JCS.
 It is early work and is not intended to be an exhaustive or precise list of the entire infrastructure that will be needed by 2026.
-Additional infrastructure will be needed beyond this date, including in the growth triangle where 3,000 dwellings are proposed after 2026.
+Additional infrastructure will be needed beyond this date.
+This table was correct at late 2010 and relates only to infrastructure that is not required to deliver any aspect of the plan that was previously remitted.
+Updated information on the schemes listed is contained within the published LIPP available on the GNDP website.
+Updated information on infrastructure schemes needed in part to support some element of the previously remitted growth proposals in the Broadland part of the NPA is available in Appendix 7a.

 The GNDP will manage a delivery programme supporting the implementation of this Joint Core Strategy.
 The programme will be developed through the Local Investment Plan and Programme (LIPP).
 As decisions are made locally and nationally on prioritisation and funding of infrastructure, the content, phasing and priorities of this list will be amended accordingly.
 This will happen via the LIPP process which will be subject to regular review.